mopasha1/IntelUnnati2024TTS/README.md

 5. Gugulothu Vijaya - [21311A6643@sreenidhi.edu.in](mailto:21311A6643@sreenidhi.edu.in), CSE-AI&ML

 ### Credits
-Huge thanks to our internal mentor, Dr. T.V.
-Rajinkanth sir, Professor & Head, Department of CSE-AI&ML, for his support in this project.
+Huge thanks to our internal mentor,** Dr. T.V.
+Rajinkanth sir**, Professor & Head, Department of CSE-AI&ML,SNIST, for his support in this project.

 This project also would not have been possible without the support of our external mentor, **Archana Vaidheeswaran**, who guided us throughout the duration of this project.